Making health care safer and better...

 COHSASA - Improving health care through standards & accreditation

 Through its integrated and system strengthening process, COHSASA assists a range of healthcare facilities in Southern Africa to meet and maintain quality standards.
 This range includes hospitals, clinics, general and family practitioners, rehabilitation centres, hospices and laundries with standards being developed for many other services.
 There is a strong focus on building capacity to help healthcare professionals measure themselves against the standards.

 Strictly applied quality improvement methods can improve patient safety and the quality of care by identifying deficiencies, guiding interventions and monitoring progress.
 COHSASA's web-based information system identifies deficiencies and weaknesses in healthcare facilities and creates prioritised quality improvement plans to overcome them.
 The data generated helps authorities to provide cost-effective interventions.

-COHSASA is a Level Five BBBEE Contributor.
+COHSASA is a Level Four BBBEE Contributor.
 Click here for current certificate.
 In 2003, the Broad-Based Black Economic Empowerment (B-BBEE) Strategy was published as a precursor to the B-BBEE Act, No. 53 of 2003.
 The fundamental objective of the Act is to advance economic transformation and enhance the economic participation of black people in the South African economy.